Arroz Mexicano Rojo (or Mexican rice) is one of the tastiest and most popular side dishes.

 Homemade tomato sauce gives the rice an orange-y color and mild tomato flavor.
 Not deep red.

-To Get REALLY Red Rice: Simply add 1 tablespoon tomato bouillon to give it a redder look and more intense tomato flavor.
+- To Get REALLY Red Rice: Simply add 1 tablespoon tomato bouillon to give it a redder look and more intense tomato flavor.
 This is optional and up to you.
+Or add a spoonful of tomato paste but thin it out with the water before adding.

-To Use Chicken Broth: Omit the water and bouillon, and add 1 cup chicken broth + ½ tablespoon salt.
+- To Use Chicken Broth: Omit the water and bouillon, and add 1 cup chicken broth (or chicken stock) + ½ tablespoon salt.

 - Add rice.